cphvrr/Spotify-song-reccomendation-and-playlist-creator/README.md

 # Spotify-song-reccomendation-and-playlist-creator
-Looks at users listening preferences based on an input playlist and reccomends songs similar to an input song
+This model takes a spotify playlist and a specified song as inputs and reccomends similar songs in the playlist